 Can I Cook Cherries without Pitting Them?

-This recipe uses a little flour but to make a gluten free version, replace with half the amount of cornflour or cornstarch (Maïzena in France).
+This clafoutis recipe uses a little flour but to make a gluten free version, replace with half the amount of cornflour or cornstarch (Maïzena in France).

 Likewise, for a gluten free version, replace plain flour with ground almonds (almond flour) as it's such a lovely combination with summer fruits.
-See my other Clafoutis recipes:

-Cherry Clafoutis Recipe - the Classic French
+Cherry Clafoutis Recipe

 Printable recipe card below

-- Preheat the oven to 180°C/160°C fan/360°F (gas 4).
+Preheat the oven to 180°C/160°C fan/360°F (gas 4).

-- Prepare the dish: butter an ovenproof china or pyrex dish (22cm diameter and 5cm deep) large enough to hold the cherries in a single layer.
+Prepare the dish: butter an ovenproof china or pyrex dish (22cm diameter and 5cm deep) large enough to hold the cherries in a single layer.
 Sprinkle in the sugar, shaking it all around so that it coats the surface of the dish.

-- Place the washed and dried cherries in it.
+Place the washed and dried cherries in it.
 An easy rule of thumb for amount of cherries used is that they should fill the dish in one layer.
 So when baking, they will be evenly distributed.
 We normally keep the stones but if you prefer without, then pit them first.

-- Prepare the batter: combine the flour, vanilla powder, salt and sugar in a large bowl.
+Prepare the batter: combine the flour, vanilla powder, salt and sugar in a large bowl.
 Using a balloon whisk, mix in the eggs until the mixture is smooth.
 Continue whisking adding the milk, cream and Kirsch (or almond extract).

-This way there will be no lumps in the batter. - Optional nutty topping: I often add slivered almonds which toast nicely in the oven, adding a lovely texture - but this is not classic.
+Optional almond topping: I often add slivered almonds which toast nicely in the oven, adding a lovely texture - but this is not classic.
 Normally it's without but I love how the flavour echoes the almond-likeness of the cherries.

-- Bake for about 35 minutes or until lightly browned and set.
+Bake for about 35 minutes or until lightly browned and set.
 Leave to cool slightly then lightly dust with a little icing/confectioner's sugar.

 Do you Eat Clafoutis Hot or Cold?

+A cherry clafoutis is never served hot, straight out of the oven.
 First leave to cool and either serve slightly warmed, at room temperature or chilled.
+Serve slices directly from the dish.

 Although served for dessert or teatime, we also love this chilled for breakfast or brunch on the weekends.
+As we never serve clafoutis hot, except for savoury clafoutis (see below), there's no need to reheat it.

 To see how versatile this dessert is, see my Clafoutis demonstration video, made with different fruits and its gluten free version.
+The video is based on a strawberry baked custard dessert, but I show the different variations:

 Cherry Clafoutis